akrzemi1/__sandbox__/string_view_ctor.md

 Widening the contract for `std::string_view`'s constructor breaks the interchangability of `std::string` and `std::string_view` in function arguments.

 Also, the theory of *design by contract*, which was described for the purpose of Eiffel programming language, does not take into account speciffics of C++, where UB is in fact a guarantee that the programmers (at least some of them) rely on.
-For instance, specifying UB for conversion from null poiter to `std::string` is a guarantee that I can agree with the vendor of libstdc++ that the said conversion will throw an exception, and that the Standard will not try to compromize my agreement with the vendor.
-This sill be considered in more detail later.
+For instance, specifying UB for conversion from null pointer to `std::string` is a guarantee that I can agree with the vendor of libstdc++ that the said conversion will throw an exception, and that the Standard will not try to compromize my agreement with the vendor.
+This will be considered in more detail later.

 If widening the contract of `std::string`'s converting constructor is considered, one should answer another quesion.
 Should the same widening be applied to other types, such as `std::filesystem::path`?
 Should other member functions of `std::string` be also widened their contract?
 For instance, `string::find_first_of(nullptr)` is currently UB.